 Selected proposals should preferably, but not exclusively, deal with:

 - Literature, painting, and music produced within camps and ghettos.

 - On language and linguistic issues within camp and ghetto contexts.

 - The burden of survival: reflections and literary, artistic, and musical expressions of guilt among survivors, also from a gender perspective.

 - The elaboration of war events (also in a trans-generational and gender perspective).

 - Art and music as forms of opposition and “resistance” in totalitarian regimes.

 - Analysis of social and power structures and relations within forced communities and their survival strategies.

 As already mentioned, one of the purposes of the conference is to deal with the different nuances that currently animate Holocaust Studies.
-At the same time, it wants to be a framework for other research fields such as Genocide Studies, Public History, Trauma Studies, Oral History, and Gender Studies.
-It will be particularly appreciated if papers present comparative and multidisciplinary approaches.
+At the same time, it wants to be a framework for other research fields such as Genocide Studies, Public History, Trauma Studies, Oral History and Gender Studies.
+It will be particularly appreciated papers presenting comparative and multidisciplinary approaches.